 See Google Analytics to learn more about setting up Google Analytics in Communications Professional.

-Let's learn about each of the Send & Review tab's three subsections:
+Let's learn about each of the Send & Review tab's three sub-tabs:

-The Check Content subsection gives you the chance to review the look and feel of your message before you send it.
-This subsection comprises the following areas:
+The Check Content sub-tab gives you the chance to review the look and feel of your message before you send it.
+This sub-tab comprises the following features/areas:

-Run the Personalization Test to ensure that all message recipients have valid personalization field values in your mailing.
+Run the Personalization Test to ensure that all message recipients have valid personalization field values in your message.

 NOTE: You can only check Communications Professional personalization values; integration values cannot be tested.